nikkiii/hyperion/README.md

-hyperion
+Hyperion
 ========

-Hyperion: the open-source Java gameserver suite
+The open-source Java gameserver suite

 ### About